 Defended an unjustly-defrocked pastor for supporting marriage equality: Pennsylvania United Methodist pastor Frank Schaefer was put on trial in 2013 and defrocked for officiating at the wedding of his gay son.
 After local Methodists made headlines with a petition signed by 35,000 Faithful America members, his bishop publicly committed to do everything in her power to prevent future trials, helping prompt other bishops to make the same promise.
 Schaefer himself was ultimately reinstated.

-Pressured MSNBC into dropping the hateful Family Research Council: FRC, which the Southern Poverty Law Center named a hate group for spreading outrageous lies about LGBTQ people, has long exerted a poisonous influence in the media.
-Seeking to delegitimize the FRC as a legitimate representative of Christianity, we mobilized more than 20,000 members in 2012 for a sustained, months-long campaign -- including petitions, phone calls, and in-person events -- that ultimately pressured MSNBC to stop inviting FRC president Tony Perkins on air.
+Pressured MSNBC into dropping the hateful Family Research Council: FRC, a Southern Poverty Law Center-designated anti-LGBTQ hate group, has long exerted a poisonous influence in the media.
+Seeking to delegitimize the hate group as a legitimate representative of Christianity, we mobilized more than 20,000 members in 2012 for a sustained, months-long campaign -- including petitions, phone calls, and in-person events -- that ultimately pressured MSNBC to stop inviting FRC president Tony Perkins on air.

 Helped pass the life-saving Affordable Care Act: In 2009, Faithful America co-sponsored the "40 Days for Health Reform" campaign with our friends at several other faith organizations.
-Together we organized 50+ prayer vigils and rallies across the country, bought major advertising on cable news, sponsored a nationwide sermon weekend, recruited grassroots member videos of support, and held a call-in webinar with President Obama attended by 140,000 people.
+Together we organized 50+ prayer vigils and rallies across the country, bought major cable advertising, sponsored a nationwide sermon weekend, recruited grassroots member videos, and held a webinar with President Obama attended by 140,000 people.
 The result?
-Key, undecided swing-state senators were successfully pressured into supporting the historic health-care legislation, bringing coverage to millions of Americans in need.
-As one prominent author and reporter has observed, "If it weren't for the Religious Left, the ACA probably wouldn't exist."
+Key, undecided senators were successfully pressured into supporting the historic health-care legislation, bringing coverage to millions of Americans in need.
+As one prominent reporter has observed, "If it weren't for the Religious Left, the ACA probably wouldn't exist."